wayneIBM/vpc-on-classic/errors.md

 ## vpn_connection_update_cidrs_not_permitted
 **Message**: CIDR blocks cannot be changed when updating a connection.
 Please use the correct API when creating or deleting CIDR blocks.

-Provide a valid request value that meets the requirements given by the specification.
+Provide a valid request value that meets the requirements given by the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## vpn_connections_quota_exceeded
 **Message**: The VPN connection cannot be created because the VPN gateway `<vpn_gateway_id>` has reached the quota.